-If the faculty member is not satisfied with the reviewer's decision, they may request in writing a review from the Vice President for Faculty Development and Advancement within 15 days after the reviewer's decision.
-The Vice President for Faculty Development and Advancement must, within 15 days of receipt of the written request, meet with the faculty member to discuss the request.
-The Vice President for Faculty Development and Advancement will reach a decision within 15 days of the written request and report it to the faculty member.
+If the faculty member is not satisfied with the reviewer's decision, they may request in writing a review from the Provost or his/her designee within 15 days after the reviewer's decision.
+The Provost or his/her designee must, within 15 days of receipt of the written request, meet with the faculty member to discuss the request.
+The Provost or his/her designee will reach a decision within 15 days of the written request and report it to the faculty member.